mfkeane/tortoisebot/README.md

 # TortoiseBot

-This repository contains a simple Gazebo robot with differential drive plugin which has a Ouster OS1-64 LiDAR mounted on it.
+This repository contains a simple Gazebo robot with differential drive pluginand a hector_gazebo gps plugin which has a Ouster OS1-64 LiDAR mounted on it.
+Forked from stevenlee090's repo for use with the Vehicle State Estimation subsystem.

 ## Dependencies & Setup